google/clasp/README.md

 - Use `npm run lint` to find common style errors.
 - Download [sort-imports](https://marketplace.visualstudio.com/items?itemName=amatiasq.sort-imports) for VSC to automatically sort imports.

+#### Generate Docs

+The core "How To" section of the docs is generated from JSDoc comments from `index.ts`.

+Run `npm run docs` to build the "How To" section.
+Copy/paste that section into the README.md.

 #### Publishing `clasp` to npm (admin)